kg-09-creator/my-guestbook-api/README.md

 # my-guestbook-api
 # My Digital Guestbook API
 Hi, this is my project for Hack Club's RaspAPI!
 It's a simple guestbook where you can add a profile, view others' profiles, or search for a specific user.
+It works similar to Instagram and Discord in the sense that users create profiles that you and others can view.

 ## Live Link
 (https://kgs-guestbook-api.onrender.com)